India’s Cockroach Janta Party viral protest movement sparks youth backlash against Modi government

 Details reported by only one source:

-- University of Sussex researcher Niranjan Nampoothiri noted some young Indians fear public political dissent due to friendships ending or violence over disagreements.
+- University of Sussex researcher Niranjan Nampoothiri noted some young Indians fear public dissent due to political violence risks, with friendships ending over disagreements

 Contradictions